-My work reflects on personal experience and my deep personal feeling of a connection with nature.
+My work reflects on my life experiences and my deep feeling of being connected with nature.

 Quite often my work suggests a narrative.
-I draw on the human affinity to rituals, often using symbolism from the mythical of different cultures.
+I draw on the human affinity to rituals, sometimes using symbolism from the mythical of different cultures.
 I am also inspired by organic forms in the natural world.

 Bibo Keeley – BA(Hons) first class (Gray’s School of Art, Aberdeen, Scotland)